SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/creating-sensors/index.md

 {{< img-simple src="sensor-sec1.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

-In the first section named Details, we have to select an sensor type using a dropdown which shows all the sensor types that we've created.
+In the first section named Details, we have to select a sensor type using a dropdown which shows all the sensor types that we've created.
 Then we have to enter the sensor name and it's description (optional).
 Click on next button after entering the details.

 {{< img-simple src="sensor-sec2.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}